justinsortland/spactivity/README.md

 - **Intl:** For internationalization and date formatting.
 - **Timezone:** Helps manage time zones efficiently.

-## Feedback and Stars
+## Feedback

 We'd love to hear your feedback and appreciate if you find this project helpful.
-Please consider giving it a star if you like it.

 No logo yet!